Air Transport Auxiliary: Women pilots

-In June 1940 the role of No 5 Ferry Pilots Pool was expanded to other non-combat types of aircraft (trainers and transports) such as the de Havilland Dominie, Airspeed Oxford, Miles Magister and Miles Master; eventually women were incorporated in the other (previously all-male) ferry pools and were permitted to fly virtually every type flown by the RAF and the Fleet Air Arm, including the four-engined heavy bombers, but excluding the largest flying boats.
+In June 1940, the role of No 5 Ferry Pilots Pool was expanded to other non-combat types of aircraft (trainers and transports) such as the de Havilland Dominie, Airspeed Oxford, Miles Magister and Miles Master.
+Eventually women were incorporated in the other (previously all-male) ferry pools, and were permitted to fly virtually every type flown by the RAF and the Fleet Air Arm, including the four-engined heavy bombers, but excluding the largest flying boats.
 Hurricanes were first flown by women pilots on 19 July 1941, and Spitfires in August 1941.

 One notable feature of the ATA was that women received the same pay as men of equal rank, starting in 1943.
 This was the first time that the British government had agreed to equal pay for equal work within an organisation under its control.
-At the same time American women flying with the Women Airforce Service Pilots (WASP) were receiving as little as 65 per cent of the pay of their male colleagues.
+At the same time American women flying with the WASP were receiving as little as 65 per cent of the pay of their male colleagues.

-With the death in December 2020 of Eleanor Wadsworth at the age of 103, and of Jaye Edwards (née Stella Joyce Petersen) in August 2022 only one female former ATA pilot survives, American Nancy Stratford (co-author of Contact!
-Britain!: A woman ferry pilot's story during WWII in England).
-Wadsworth had joined the ATA in 1943 and went on to fly a total of 22 different aircraft types and flew Spitfires on 132 occasions.
-Edwards served as Third Officer in the ATA from 1943-1945.
+After the death in December 2020 of Eleanor Wadsworth at the age of 103, and of Jaye Edwards (née Stella Joyce Petersen; served as Third Officer in the ATA from 1943 to 1945) in August 2022 only one female former ATA pilot survived, American Nancy Stratford.
+Wadsworth had joined the ATA in 1943, flew 22 different aircraft types, and flew Spitfires 132 times.
+Stratford, who co-wrote Contact!
+Britain!: A Woman Ferry Pilot’s Story During WWII in England about her wartime flying career, turned 106 in June 2025.

 Engineers

 As the ATA became established and expanded the size and number of aircraft variants, the need for having a variety of engineers quickly became apparent.
 Further, as they began delivering larger multi-engine aircraft, the Flight Engineer (F/E) became essential in assisting the pilots.
-They were also presented with their own unique insignia in both stitched and bullion variations.
+They were presented with their own unique insignia in both stitched and bullion variations.

 There were many specific categories and levels of Engineers within the ATA organisation including Flight, Ground, SCE, Records Clerk, Tarmac, etc. Of the approximately 30 Operational Flight Engineers, only a handful were women.
-One of these was Patricia Parker who started her career with the ATA as a Pilot, third class but went on to become a F/E. Others were Janice Harrington (died in service), Phillis Pierce and Alice Thomas, the latter who also started as a pilot with the ATA.
+One of these was Patricia Parker who started her career with the ATA as a Pilot, third class but went on to become a Flight Engineer.
+Others were Janice Harrington (died in service), Phillis Pierce and Alice Thomas, the latter who also started as a pilot with the ATA.